-During the Initial Extension Period, Enron agrees to maintain in full force and effect for the benefit of PG&E all five letters of credit with respect to its obligations under the MPA (including the letters of credit from Banca di Roma, in the amount of $7,000,000; from Banca Commerciale Italiana, in the amount of $5,750,000; from Bayerische Hypo-und Vereinsbank AG, in the amount of $30,000,000; and from Banca Nazionale del Lavorno, in the amounts of $44,000,000 and $13,500,000, respectively), subject to the rights of EPMI to replace or provide substitutes for such letters of credit, to assure payment by Enron of the termination payment, if any, due from it to PG&E under the MPA.
-In the event that the Settlement Discussions have not resulted in the execution of a Settlement Agreement by [May 15, 2001], but the Parties are continuing to negotiate in good faith with respect thereto, Enron agrees to extend for a period of no less than __ days any letter of credit that shall be due to expire within __ days after the end of the Initial Extension Period and Enron shall promptly provide PG&E with confirmation of such extension.
-In the event that the Parties successfully conclude a Settlement Agreement and such agreement is submitted to the Bankruptcy Court for approval, the Parties anticipate that (1) such Settlement Agreement will include a provision requiring the maintenance of letters of credit by Enron during the period the Parties are awaiting Bankruptcy Court approval and (2) the aggregate amount of the letters of credit will be reduced, as mutually agreed by the Parties, to more closely match the agreed-upon amount of the settlement amount due from Enron.
+Enron agrees to maintain in full force and effect for the benefit of PG&E all five letters of credit ("Letters of Credit") in a total aggregate amount of [$100,250,000] with respect to its obligations under the MPA (including the letters of credit from Banca di Roma, in the amount of $7,000,000; from Banca Commerciale Italiana, in the amount of $5,750,000; from Bayerische Hypo-und Vereinsbank AG, in the amount of $30,000,000; and from Banca Nazionale del Lavorno, in the amounts of $44,000,000 and $13,500,000, respectively), subject to the rights of EPMI to replace or provide substitutes for such Letters of Credit (which substitute letters of credits, if any, must contain terms substantially similar to those in the Letters of Credit, as amended by this letter agreement) , to assure payment by Enron of the termination payment, if any, due from it to PG&E under the MPA.
+Enron and PG&E further agree that each of the Letters of Credit shall be amended (i) to extend the expiration date of the Letters of Credit until [June 29, 2001] and (ii) to delete the right and ability of PG&E to draw on the Letter of Credit if Enron fails to provide alternate security acceptable to PG&E and the Letter of Credit has less than twenty days until expiry.
+PG&E further agrees that it shall not make, or cause to be made, a draw under the Letters of Credit securing Enron's payment obligation under the MPA during the Initial Extension Period.

-In the event, for any reason, the Parties cannot reach closure on a Settlement Agreement, or any such Settlement Agreement is agreed to by the Parties but ultimately is not approved without modification by the Bankruptcy Court, and thereafter PG&E issues to Enron a Dispute Notice under the MPA, PG&E shall not make, or cause to be made, a draw under the letters of credit securing Enron's payment obligation under the MPA until (1) the amount of the applicable termination payment due to PG&E has been finally determined pursuant to the terms of the MPA and (2) Enron shall have failed to make payment required by it pursuant to Section 5.4, subject to Section 10.12.

 The Parties further acknowledge that, in connection with the Parties' desire to attempt to negotiate the terms of a Settlement Agreement, the Parties anticipate that they will simultaneously commence negotiations concerning new master gas purchase and sale agreements pursuant to which ENA and EEC, respectively, would sell and PG&E would purchase natural gas, including under term (as opposed to only daily) transactions to the extent mutually agreed by the Parties.
 Notwithstanding the foregoing, neither PG&E nor Enron shall be obligated to enter into any such agreements or transactions, it being acknowledged and agreed by the Parties that any decisions or commitments with respect thereto shall be subject to the sole discretion of each of the Parties and no contract or commitment shall occur or be deemed to have occurred until the applicable terms and conditions have been agreed to and definitive agreements have been executed by the Parties.